ME3Tweaks/ME3TweaksModManager/documentation/squadmate_outfit_merge.md

 There are several packages that must be included:
  - Your squadmate's outfit(s), including the \_Explore version, and the localization files for each.
     - These need to be uniquely named as BioH_\[Squadmate Base Name]\_[DLC Folder Name]\_[Number].pcc.
 This ensures that a developer doesn't produce a same named package as another mod might.
     - The localizations don't need to be modified except for renaming them to match the base filename.
-You must include localization files for all languages the game ships; that is is INT/FRA/ITA/DEU/RUS.
+You must include localization files for all languages the game ships; that is INT/FRA/ITA/DEU.
 Not shipping these localizations will result in combat banter being silent for the squadmate when wearing that outfit, when the voiceover language is in that specific language.
     - Object instances (exports) in your new outfit package should be renamed to match your DLC name, such as changing the `SFXGameContent` package export name to `SFXGameContent_DLC_MOD_MyOutfit`.
 This ensures memory uniqueness, so if another outfit is loaded, there won't be collisions in memory, which yields undefined game behavior.
  - A package file containing the images to use for the squad selection UI must be present.
 This file must be named SFXHenchImages_\[DLC Folder Name].pcc